paul-hammant/tbd/exampleSite/content/getting-started/index.md

   name   = "Material"
   url    = "/"
   weight = 0
+  pre    = ""
 ```

 `name` is the title displayed in the menu and `url` the relative URL to the content.
 The `weight` attribute allows you to modify the order of the menu entries.
 A menu entry appears further down the more weight you add.
+The `pre` attribute is optional and allows you to *pre*pend elements to a menu link, e.g. an icon.

 Instead of just linking a single file you can enhance the sidebar by creating a nested menu.
 This way you can list all pages of a section instead of linking them one by one (without nesting).